 A Hays Salary Guide is available for many different industries, with a comparison across New Zealand and Australia.

-The Hudson salary guides are the most comprehensive ones we’ve seen in downloadable PDF form.
-They provide individual salary guides for each industry, comparing salaries in multiple different cities per state in New Zealand.
+The Hudson salary guides are comprehensive and available in downloadable PDF form.
+They provide individual salary guides for each industry, comparing salaries in multiple different cities in New Zealand.

-Why you need to know what you’re worth
+Why employees need to know what they’re worth

 How much you get paid can make a huge difference to how much you have in KiwiSaver or superannuation when you retire.
 It’s always a bit stressful talking with your employer about how much money they pay you, but Future You will thank you.